pwm/nixkell/README.md

 ### 1. Nix shell

 Having a dedicated per-project shell with all the tooling required to work on the project is a game-changer.
 You can `cd foo-project` and have everything ready to work on `foo`, then `cd ../bar-project` and have everything at hand to work on `bar`.
 This applies even within a single project.
 For example would you like to quickly upgrade or downgrade the version of GHC to test something?
-In Nixkell just update it in `nixkell.toml`, do `build` and everything will automatically rebuild using the updated version.
+Just update it in `nixkell.toml`, `cabal build` and everything will automatically rebuild using the choosen version.

 ### 2. Nix shell for anyone else working on the project

 It gets better.
 Anyone working on the project will have the same nix shell and thus the exact same tooling available.
-As a consequence the bar for contribution becomes a lot lower, as simply pulling a repo and entering the nix shell sets the contributor up with everything they need to get hacking.
+As a consequence the bar for contribution becomes a lot lower, as simply pulling a repo and entering nix shell sets the contributor up with everything they need to get hacking.

 ### 3. Reproducible builds

 It gets even better.
-Building the project itself happens the same way with the same dependencies pinned to the same versions all around.
+When building the project itself with nix it happens the same way with the same dependencies pinned to the same versions all around on everyone's machine.
 No more "Uhm, so how do I build this?".

 ### 4. Binary caches

 You guessed it right, it gets even better.
-As a consequence of reproducibility, people can push the result of their builds into shared binary caches so that others can pull it, saving a ton of time not having to build it themselves.
+As a consequence of reproducibility, people can push the result of their builds into shared binary caches where others can pull from, saving a ton of time not having to build it themselves.
 This is how the 80,000+ strong nixpkgs are distributed from `cache.nixos.org` while "binary cache as a service" solutions, like [Cachix](https://cachix.org/), are lifting productivity to new levels.

-I hope this quick sales pitch convinces you to give Nix and Nixkell a try.
+I hope these points convinces you to give Nix and Nixkell a try.

 ## Prerequisites